RightsandWrongsgit/ARMTEC/cicd/bringitlocal.md

 <img src="../cicd/captures/platformCLIinstall1.png"  width="425">

 The Platform CLI is installed.
 You are going to use it right away.
-And again, <font color=red>You want to be at the 'root' of your user account</font>.
-You can see right from the system as it comes back to a prompt, itbasically tells you want to run next.
+And again, <font color=red>You want to be at the 'root' of your user account.</font>  You can see right from the system as it comes back to a prompt, it basically tells you what to run next.
 Do these two things at the prompt and hit enter.
-Your are doing this from the 'root' and that is important because the hosted project will be brought down as a local copy in a directory off that 'root' <font color=red>unless you tell it otherwise</font> in an upcoming step.
+You are doing this from the 'root' and that is important because the hosted project will be brought down as a local copy in a directory off that 'root' <font color=red>unless you tell it otherwise</font> in an upcoming step.

 <img src="../cicd/captures/platformCLIinstall2.png"  width="170">

 <img src="../cicd/captures/platformCLIinstall3.png"  width="170">

-As Platform.sh starts, it ask you if you want to Log in via a browser and you select the default 'Y' that you do want to use the browser.
+As Platform.sh starts, it ask you if you want to "Log in via a browser" and you select the default 'Y' that you do want to use the browser.

 <img src="../cicd/captures/platformCLIinstall4.png"  width="170">

 Since we signed up for Platform.sh with GitHub it is already SSH connected, recognizes our Username and Email Address.
-Plus it see our list of projects as the one we just set up..
+Plus it shows our list of projects as the one we just set up..

 <img src="../cicd/captures/platformCLIinstall5.png"  width="425">

 We need to choose the project we want to use.
 Since we only have the one project at this point, selecting it as number '0' from the list is easy.
-And since we haven't set up any branches yet, our only environment is 'main'.  **It also notes the name of what will be our default directory; and since we invoked all this off of the root, it will just be at the level of a sub-directory right off of the root.**
+And since we haven't set up any branches yet, our only environment is 'main'.  <font color=yellow>It also notes the name of what will be our default directory; and since we invoked all this off of the root, it will just be at the level of a sub-directory right off of our user root.</font>

 <img src="../cicd/captures/platformCLIinstall6.png"  width="300">